-- Developing competency in phonics, word and spelling structure, - Developing handwriting skills to ensure that writing is both fluent and coherent. - Building resilience and stamina so that children can produce longer texts over time. - Teaching a progressive understanding of grammatical structures in a purposeful way, so that pupils can utilise new skills straight away. - Developing a sound understanding of the full range of punctuation so that this can be deployed correctly and effectively. - Broaden pupil vocabulary to ensure they are able to select the optimum way to express their point. - Immerse learners in a wide range of genres so that they understand the structure, purpose, audience and language requirements for each. - Providing time and strategies for editing their work independently. - Providing opportunities for creative writing so that children develop a love of writing. - Celebrating success in writing and instilling pride by displaying work in classrooms, on the 'wonderful writing' wall, as well as by awarding certificates for effort and craft.
+- Developing competency in phonics, word and spelling structure. - Developing handwriting skills to ensure that writing is both fluent and coherent. - Building resilience and stamina so that children can produce longer texts over time. - Teaching a progressive understanding of grammatical structures in a purposeful way, so that pupils can utilise new skills straight away. - Imbed spelling strategies of patterns and knowledge of common exception words. - Developing a sound understanding of the full range of punctuation so that this can be deployed correctly and effectively. - Broaden pupil vocabulary to ensure they are able to select the optimum way to express their point. - Immerse learners in a wide range of genres so that they understand the structure, purpose, audience and language requirements for each. - Providing time and strategies for editing their work independently. - Providing opportunities for creative writing so that children develop a love of writing. - Celebrating success in writing and instilling pride by displaying work in classrooms, in the entrance of the main school building, as well as by awarding certificates for effort and craft.